QuietNatu/showcase/apps/rotom/README.md

 - Check differences between Angular versions - https://github.com/cexbrayat/angular-cli-diff

+## 💡 Decisions

+### Why create an adapter for [i18next](https://www.npmjs.com/package/i18next) instead of using [angular-i18next](https://www.npmjs.com/package/angular-i18next)?

+Ideally if a library already exists it should be used.
+But in this case, angular-i18next does not provide all the features provided by i18next, namely type checking translation keys.

 ## 🤡 Gotchas

 ### Important issues unresolved for more than 5 years